garyjob/blog/drafts/2025-12-02-building-an-ai-powered-blog-editor-with-grok-and-google-apps-script.md

 The `google-apps-script/` folder contains everything you need.
 Set up your Grok API key, GitHub token, and deploy.
 The system will handle the rest.

-What about you—how do you handle the friction between having an idea and getting it published?
-What tools make writing feel natural for you?
+What about you—how do you handle the friction between having an idea and getting it published' What tools make writing feel natural for you'